 - Explore the great outdoors: Whether you’re seeking a peaceful stroll through the woods or an adrenaline-filled adventure, Oregon has it all.
 Take a hike up Mount Hood, hit the slopes at Mt.
 Bachelor during ski season, take a dip in one of the many hot springs, or go fishing at Crater Lake.

 - Visit some of Oregon’s unique attractions: From gardens and museums to lighthouses and wildlife reserves, there are plenty of interesting places to explore in Oregon.
-Check out Portland’s International Rose Garden, visit Hatfield Marine Science Center in Newport, tour Tillamook Cheese Factory in Tillamook, or experience life as an old-time gold miner at Sumpter Valley Gold Dredge in Baker County.
+Besides being one of the best cities to move to, Portland is home to Portland’s International Rose Garden, visit Hatfield Marine Science Center in Newport, tour Tillamook Cheese Factory in Tillamook, or experience life as an old-time gold miner at Sumpter Valley Gold Dredge in Baker County.

 - Indulge in some of Oregon’s amazing food and drink: From craft beer and local wine to delicious seafood and farm-fresh produce, you’ll find something for everyone in Oregon.
 Sample some of the state’s famous Marionberry pie, indulge in a flight of Oregon Pinot Noir or explore the many different breweries located throughout the state.